devonnlai/ailab2025-3/typescript/02-play-with-text/02-ts-doc.md

     return response.choices[0].message?.content?.trim() || "";
   }
   async extractKeywords(text: string, maxTokens: number = 50): Promise<string[]> {
     const messages = [
-      { role: "system", content: "You are a helpful AI assistant that extracts keywords from text." }, { role: "user", content: `Extract 5-7 important keywords from the following text.
+      { role: "system" as const, content: "You are a helpful AI assistant that extracts keywords from text." }, { role: "user" as const, content: `Extract 5-7 important keywords from the following text.
 Return only a JSON array of strings, nothing else:\n\n${text}` }
     ];

     const response = await this.client.chat.completions.create({